Complete Guide To Caring For An Elderly Parent

 Top 10 caring tips you can use for elderly parents at home

 While aging in place offers the benefit of being able to remain in a familiar location, it can also be challenging when it comes to household maintenance like cleaning and keeping a safe environment.
 Here is a checklist of elder care at home.

 - Ask your loved one to sign a release so you can speak to their healthcare team and have the contact information for their physician, specialists, and local hospital

 - Get up-to-date information on your family members’ prescription and OTC medications

-- Secure your own copies of legal documents like advance directives, living wills, etc.
+- Secure your own copies of legal documents like advance directives, living wills, social security, health insurance, etc.